 The Region was established in 2001 under Minn.
-Stat. § 471.59 as a joint powers agreement between 14 counties in Central Minnesota to improve the planning, coordination, and implementation of emergency medical services within the member counties.
+Stat. § 471.59.
+It was established under a joint powers agreement between 14 counties in Central Minnesota to improve the planning, coordination, and implementation of emergency medical services within the member counties.
 On January 1, 2013, two counties left the Region, leaving 12 member counties.
+On January 1, 2019, one county is moving to the Metro Region, leaving 11 member counties in the Central Region.
 The Region provides training primarily for police, fire, and ambulance personnel in emergency medical procedures, and also assists in purchasing medical supplies.